top of page

 seawater in the pool,

-Sometimes you sit in the warmth for just five minutes
+Sometimes you sit in the warmth for only five minutes

 and realize